Understanding the SQL `CASE` Statement: Syntax, Use Cases, and Examples

 Searched

-Expression: Evaluates a set of Boolean expressions to determine the result.(https://leapcell.io/?lc_t=n_goselect)CASE WHEN condition1 THEN result1 WHEN condition2 THEN result2 ...
+CASEExpression: Evaluates a set of Boolean expressions to determine the result.(https://leapcell.io/?lc_t=n_goselect)CASE WHEN condition1 THEN result1 WHEN condition2 THEN result2 ...
 ELSE resultN END

-clause is optional.
-If no condition is met and no ELSE
+In both forms, the ELSE clause is optional.
+If no condition is met and no ELSE is provided, the CASE statement returns NULL.(https://leapcell.io/?lc_t=n_goselect)

 Use Cases and Examples